Kevin-Bronsdijk/LogicApps-Monitoring/README.md

 Given that this solution will only be used until the Azure Logic apps team decides to implement logging natively within the product, I’ve decided to keep the solution simple.
 The solution can be extended if desired by creating a custom implementation of the IFetcher interface.
 If you prefer a different logging platform, feel free to implement a custom version of the ITracker interface.
 In addition, I’m open to suggestions and changes.

-Things I would like to implement (soon):
+Things I would like to implement in the near future:

-* Embedding DLLs in a compiled executable .
 * Including a summary run every x minutes within the WebJob log.
-* Configuration templates
-* Deployment script
-* Git Deployment options
+* Deployment scripts

 ## Important to know